OpenAPITools/openapi-generator/docs/usage.md

         --generate-alias-as-model
             Generate model implementation for aliases to map and array schemas.
+            An 'alias' is an array, map, or list which is defined inline in a OpenAPI document and becomes a model in the generated code.
-            A 'map' schema is an extensible object (i.e. 'type: object' in a OAS document) that can have additional properties.
+            A 'map' schema is an object that can have undeclared properties, i.e. the 'additionalproperties' attribute is set on that object.
             An 'array' schema is a list of sub schemas in a OAS document.

         --git-repo-id <git repo id>